-Do you want to join Experiencing Marine Sanctuaries (EMS) on a snorkel this summer but not yet confident to snorkel in ocean?
+Do you want to join Experiencing Marine Sanctuaries (EMS) on a snorkel this summer but are not yet confident to snorkel in the ocean?

 Would you like some basic snorkelling lessons from an accredited instructor in the comfort of a heated pool?

 Would you like to learn how to clear your snorkel with ease or duck dive to see more (and take better photos and video) on your next snorkel?

 If this sounds like you or someone you know then please join us and share this opportunity via your networks.

 EMS snorkel instructors and assistant guides will be taking small groups (up to 4 participants) in the heated pool to teach basic snorkelling skills.

 Suitable for adults & children (5 years and above) who are good swimmers (swim at least 25m unassisted).

 Children under 15 years old and those living with disability must be supervised by an adult parent/carer at a 2:1 ratio (2 children: 1 parent/adult) -